neovasudeva/Personal-Webpage/README.md

 # Personal-Webpage
-A personal webpage for learning and advertising myself
+A personal webpage for learning Javascript, ReactJS, and combining back-end with front-end.